Postgraduate accommodation fees

 The accommodation fee you pay depends on the type of room you have.
 We have a very wide variety of accommodation and so the fees are varied too.
 Fees are calculated using a number of factors including room size, whether you have a basin, or en suite, facilities at your residence such as common rooms and bars, gardens and sports facilities or any enhancement to your room.

 Your accommodation fee includes:

 - all gas, electricity and water rates,

 - basic contents insurance

 Accommodation fees are published on each residence page and are available to download as a single document below.

-You will need to pay a refundable reservation fee of £500 in order to accept your accommodation offer.
-To make payment you will need a debit or credit card with a three digit security code on the reverse.
-The amount you pay to reserve your room, and who you pay it to, depends on which residence you have been offered.
-Full details, including how to make your reservation payment will be provided in your offer email.
+When you are made a room offer, you will need to pay rent in advance to accept your accommodation.
+To make payment you will need a debit or credit card with a three-digit security code on the reverse.
+Exactly how you pay depends on which residence you have been offered.
+Your rent in advance is non-refundable.
+Full details, including how to make your payment will be provided in your offer email.

 Rent in our halls of residence has risen by 2.7 per cent on average for 20/21, in line with inflation (RPI).
 We haven’t taken this decision lightly as we know accommodation is one of the most significant costs that students have to meet.